Future State: Publication history

 DC Comics originally announced Generations as the event that would unite all eras in the history of the DC Universe, starting with Generation Zero: Gods Among Us, which was scheduled to release during Free Comic Book Day on May 2, 2020.
 However, following the firing of publisher Dan DiDio from DC Entertainment in February and the effects of the COVID-19 pandemic on the comics industry, the series was delayed.
 Writer Scott Snyder stated the plans for Generations had become more "fluid", and in June, Generation Zero was not part of DC's plans for the revised Free Comic Book Day.
 As well, DC Comics publisher and chief creative officer Jim Lee stated that the 5G initiative, which would have occurred at the end of the original plan for Generations was no longer happening: "We had a lot of great ideas that we were floating around.
 And rather than dumping it all in one month and renumbering the line and going for that really short term spike in sales, we just naturally gravitated to the story ideas and concepts we love and building them into the mythology, the ongoing mythology, in a very organic way".

-In September, DC announced "Future State" to be scheduled for January and February 2021.
-In October, Snyder has also assured the ending of Dark Nights: Death Metal will be tied directly to the event.
+In September 2020, DC announced "Future State" to be scheduled for January and February 2021.
+In October, Snyder also assured the ending of Dark Nights: Death Metal would be tied directly to the event.
 He responded that "it's hooked into everything.
 We're building the DCU plan together with editors and other writers and artists.
 I'm really excited about it.
 Death Metal ends in January, and then January and February is "Future State", which is going to give glimpses of possible DC futures.
 That was built while we were doing Death Metal to lead into some stuff which isn't happening anymore, but those plans have taken a new shape, which is exciting.
 Death Metal is very tied into and hooks into everything happening on the other side—the whole DCU is working together, plus we have some surprises lined up later in the year".